 While I think there may be some truth to that blessing from God, we shouldn’t confuse His blessing for a time (and for His greater purpose) with our own desires for prosperity, influence, protection of lifestyle, culture and familiar life.
 God raises kings, and he takes them down.

 The patriotic movement in the church going back in time was influenced, in part, by the “prosperity gospel”.
+The focus was on faith.
 A certain exhilaration accompanies the thinking that we are part of a sacred movement of God’s people uniquely blessed with faith.
 It was a kind of manifest destiny for the church.

-I imagine the 1st Century Jews saw the world similarly, though they didn’t have the prosperity or power of American Christians in 1st Century Judea.
-Their sense of being God’s people and being culturally “right”, however, made it difficult for them to accept that God loved Gentiles who didn’t observe Jewish rituals.
-It caused the first schism in the early church.
+I imagine the 1st Century Jews saw the world similarly, though they didn’t have the prosperity or power of American Christians in 21st Century.
+Their sense of being God’s people and being culturally “right”, however, made it difficult for them to accept that God loved Gentiles.
+That tribalism caused the first schism in the early church.

 (Not that all the people in the church I attended wandered down that road.
 I know many of them still, and many of them did not get swept up in the patriotic fervor.
 They have adjusted and adapted, and their perspectives have changed also.)